doopath/PasswordManager/README.md

 #
 #### **Get storage by owner id**
 Get storage data by owner id.
 Only `GET` method is allowed.
-Auth token `is` required.
+Auth token is `not` required.

 *URL* - `/api/storages/?owner_id=<id>`

-Pass id associated with the storage you need in url of the request you're sending.
+Pass id associated with a user owns the storage you need in url of the request you're sending.

 *Request parameters (Query Params):*
 - `owner_id: int |`

-If user with passed id exists and token is valid then the server will return response with storage data.
+If user with passed id exists then the server will return response with storage data.
 Response specifications are described below.

 *Response:*
 - `id: BigInt | primary key, associated with saved storage in the database`